 Figure 6-9: A decision service defined as an overlay

 Decision services are defined as overlays and therefore do not encapsulate the decisions within them.
 Therefore, the richness of connections depicted in Figure 6-9 is allowed.
 In this DRD, Decision 7 is dependent on Decision 2.

+If the encapsulated decisions are not completely known (as described in section 5.3.3.2) , Information Requirements may link Input data and Decisions to the Decision Service directly.
+Such Information Requirements shall be removed once an encapsulated Decision is identified as the target of an Information Requirement from that Input data or Decision.

 6.3.9 Business Knowledge Model metamodel